joaquimg/L1AdaptiveTrendFilter.jl/README.md

 The function `l1_adaptive_trend_filter` performs the filtering via coordinate descent and takes the following required inputs:

-* y : Signal or time-series to be filtered;
+* y : Signal or time-series to be filtered; (Must be a vector of reals)
-* components: List of integers corresponding to the types of components to be considered.
+* components: List of integers corresponding to the types of components to be considered. (must be a vector of integers containing some of the following numbers: 1 = Step, 2 = Spike, 3 = Slope, 4 = Sine, 5 = Cossine )

 Optional inputs: